google/WebFundamentals/src/content/en/fundamentals/media/manipulating/live-effects.md

       imageData.data[i + 2] = imageData.data[i + 2] * brightness;
     }

-Note that the loop moves 4 bytes along at a time, but only changes three values - this is because it skips changing the alpha value.
-Also remember that a Uint8ClampedArray will round all values to integers, and clamp any value greater than 255.
+Note that the loop moves 4 bytes along at a time, but only changes three values - this is because this particular transformation doesn't change the alpha value.
+Also remember that a Uint8ClampedArray will round all values to integers, and clamp values to be between 0 and 255.

+WebGL fragment shader:

+    float brightness = 1.1;
+    gl_FragColor = textureColor;
+    gl_FragColor.rgb *= brightness;

+Similarly, only the RGB part of the output color is multiplied for this particular transformation.

 Some of these filters take extra information, such as the average luminance of the whole image, but these are things that can be calculated once for the whole image.